-An Equity Fund is not subject to UK taxation on capital gains arising on the disposal of its investments.
-In the unlikely event that the Fund be considered to be trading in securities under tax law, and to the extent an investment is disposed in a non-distributor/reporting fund, any gains made will be treated as taxable income and not exempt gains.
+An Equity Company is not subject to UK taxation on capital gains arising on the disposal of its investments.
+Should the Company be considered to be trading in securities under tax law, and to the extent an investment is disposed in non distributor/reporting fund, any gains made will be treated as taxable income and not exempt gains.